-This Apple Pie is melt in your mouth delicious.
-The combination of apples gives it enough sweet and tart at the same time.
-Plus, you get the perfect creaminess with the sugar and flour inside.
-We served the pie room temperature with whipped cream, but I can only imagine how perfect it would be warm with a scoop of vanilla ice cream!
+This Easy Apple Pie from Scratch is melt in your mouth delicious.
+The combination of red and green apples gives it just the right combination of sweet and tart.
+The homemade pie dough takes it over the top.
+We served the pie room temperature with whipped cream, but it would be perfect warm with a scoop of vanilla ice cream!

 First, peel, core and chop your apples into thin slices.
 Coat them in the orange juice to keep them from browning.
 Next, add in cinnamon, flour, salt, and sugars.
 Toss to combine.

-For this pie, I used the pre-made Pillsbury pie crust that can be found in the refrigerated section (If you prefer homemade crust here is the recipe!).
-You will need both crusts that come in the box: one for the top and one for the bottom.
-Unroll the first crust into the bottom of the pan and make sure it is centered and pressed firmly into the pie plate.
-Pour in apple mixture and spread apples to even them out.
+Place the first crust into the bottom of the pan and make sure it is centered and pressed firmly into the pie plate.
+Then, pour in apple mixture and spread apples to even them out.